earlvanze/Paragon-MLS-API-Interface/README.md

 # Paragon Real Estate Multiple Listing Service API Interface
 ### For Automated Four-Square Analysis of Rental Properties

-This program takes in an ID from a Paragonrels.com URL and automatically populates the following
+This program takes in an ID from a Paragonrels.com URL and automatically populates your own copy of this
-<a href="https://docs.google.com/spreadsheets/d/1S-Vqsw_JyrCo6_zziWM_llZNl8AU92MeLZx9Xp5lMyw/edit?usp=divesdk"> Google Spreadsheet</a>
+<a href="https://docs.google.com/spreadsheets/d/1S-Vqsw_JyrCo6_zziWM_llZNl8AU92MeLZx9Xp5lMyw">Google Spreadsheet</a>
 in order to calculate Cash Flow and Cash-on-Cash Return for investment properties.
 Row 2 of the spreadsheet has formulas that automatically populate with calculations for each new row.
 I recommend leaving these formulas in place.